Devlander-Software/discord-webhook-notifier-action/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Discord Notify Action, please follow these steps:
+If you discover a security vulnerability in Discord Webhook Notifier Action, please follow these steps:

 1. **Do NOT create a public GitHub issue** for the vulnerability
 2. **Email the maintainers** at [landon@devlander.software](mailto:landon@devlander.software) with: